allergic contact dermatitis

 Since we believe that consumers are often in the dark in terms of knowing what goes into their clothing, we, at Cottonique, made the decision to develop hypoallergenic clothes made without harmful synthetics, toxic chemicals, and harsh elastics.

-Our allergy-free collections, which range from tops and bottoms to masks and other accessories that aid in symptom relief, are made with GOTS-certified 100% organic cotton.
+Our allergy-free collections, which range from tops and bottoms to masks and other accessories that aid in symptom relief, are made with 100% organic cotton.
 No latex, no spandex, and no formaldehyde.

 Individuals who already deal with eczema or contact dermatitis can be aggravated by wearing non-iron, wrinkle-free shirts.
 To prevent flare-ups from happening, we recommend using our allergy-free organic cotton tops instead: